Delving the Deeps of Valuria

 Times passed quickly for The First Races.
 The light that grew so bright among man was short lived, seeing men die much quicker than dwarves, elves or hobbits.
 Great kings and queens were born and died.
 The dwarven kings were heralded as some of the finest military minds of Valuria.
 The elven kings created such beauty even the stoic dwarves were held breathless.
 The kings and queens of the hobbits led their people in love and compassion and were venerated by all races.
 Again, peace came to Valuria.
 The Corrupted Ones hid among their desolation and fought among themselves.
 Man grew strong and powerful and dominated the lands.

 After a time, Orkus, the forgotten one, came forth with a vengeance.
 In the blink of an eye, he attacked Ai in the heavens.
 All that had died in The Great War he had gathered.
 An army of souls was at his command.
 Wave after wave he sent, before entering the fight himself.
 For he had made himself whole, and he was terrible to behold.
 With a mighty blade, he struck Ai and sundered his being.
 The blow decimated Orkus, but destroyed Ai as well.
-His sundered parts were all that remained.
+His sundered parts were all that remained, untold millions of Ai’s essence fell as shards to the earth.
 On Valuria, The First Races fell as one to their knees as Ai departed them.
 The Corrupted Ones girded their arms and marched upon the sorrowful people.
 The battles were savage and many of The First Races fell.
 The sundered fragments of Ai, however would not stay idle.
-Three there were and each rose up as its own being.
+Three of the largest rose up.
 These were Ai’s Children and they would embrace their father’s creations and lead them into battle.
-Singly, they were known as Alur, The Grace; Dehar, The Strength and Jennis, The Knowledge.
-Collectively, they were called The Triplets.
+Singly, they were known as Alur, The Grace; Virtus, The Strength and Sagax, The Knowledge.
+Collectively, they were called The Trinity.
 It is rumored by sages and theologians that there was a fourth fragment.
-Alur, Dehan and Jennis embodied their father’s grace, strength and knowledge, respectively, but Ai had other aspects as well.
+Alur, Virtus and Sagax embodied their father’s grace, strength and knowledge, respectively, but Ai had other aspects as well.
 All things contain a darkness, a shadow that lurks within them, and Ai was no different.
 He was fickle and selfish.
 He was arrogant and selfish.
 These were small, minuscule parts of Ai, but they existed.
 What became of the shadows that hovered in the back of Ai’s soul?
 This is the mystery of the fourth shard.
 Some say it gave birth to another child of Ai; Malus.
 Sometimes called “The Dark Mother”, Malus is thought to be Ai’s daughter and she embodies all that was hidden or repressed.
 When the shards fell, the shard that would become Malus tumbled deep into the earth, through mud and muck, finally coming to rest in the dark tunnels underneath the world.
 And there, she grew in strength, unknown and unmolested.

 Magic had never been seen in Valuria until The Sundering, and then only with The Corrupted Ones.
 Drow sorcerers of great power wielded great magics to slay their enemies.
 Orc priests began to ensorcell The First Races, turning them mad.
 Even the lowly goblin and kobold wielded magic.
 The Corrupted Ones tainted sorcery from the start.
 When Orkus was forced back into the void, magic all but disappeared.
 In time, man would discover the secrets of the arcane and use it to their will.
 While magic is a tool, and can be used for many purposes, many saw magic as a tool of The Corrupted Ones and Orkus and shunned it.